EllaBrands/stanDev/Longer-Term-To-Do-List.md

 for which we use higher-order autodiff to compute Jacobian determinant and add to the log density.
 It'd compile to a function that takes an accumulator or variable to update or something that returns a struct with the value and the Jacobian.
 Ideally, we should allow all these data arguments to be empty --- they're easily inferrable by default (here and in ODEs).

+#### Way to Turn off Warnings

+Sometimes a user knows they don't need a Jacobian or have supplied one.
+Sometimes they want integer arithmetic.
+We should have a way within a Stan program to turn off warnings.
+The issue is that false positives mask true positives for warnings.